OAI/learn.openapis.org/specification/parameters.md

 - Parameters can be located in different places (`path`, `query`, `headers`) and their content (`schema`) and serialization (`style`) is highly customizable.
 - The request body is specified, much like responses are, using the `content` field.

-[The next page](components) explains how to reuse portions of an OpenAPI document to remove redundancy, reducing file size and maintenance cost.
+[The next page](components) explains how to reuse portions of an OpenAPI Description to remove redundancy, reducing file size and maintenance cost.